× Redoubt Syllabi Policies Guides Vita History Dept

 The goals (or should I say fruits?) of a history course are as numerous as the books which historians produce.
 Some have already been hinted at above.
 Broadly speaking, historical study encourages and hones critical analysis of some of life's biggest questions.
 These issues are themselves countless, but in the most generic terms, they mostly center on the relations of people with one another, with themselves, with their god(s), and with the truth.
 We will be asking “why?” rather a lot: Why did they think that?
 Why did they assume such a thing?
 Why does the past appear simultaneously alien and similar?
 Even as we ask these questions, others lie implicitly underneath: Why do I think what I think?
 What are my prejudices and assumptions?
 How does my culture sway my conclusions?

-We will be asking the above questions all within the context of Longwood's Civitae Core Curriculum objectives (see below under the official verbiage).
+We will be asking the above questions all within the context of Longwood's Civitae Core Curriculum objectives (see below in the official verbiage).
 In light of the outcomes envisioned by the Civitae pillar (Historical and Contemporary Insights), this course section has its own specific desired outcomes for students.
 Upon successful completion of this course, students will:

 Grading & Assignments